-- c.
-An animal is being kept upon such private property in violation of this chapter and entry is allowed pursuant to an order of the municipal court or any other court having jurisdiction or with the permission of the owner or tenant of the property; or - d.
+- d.
 The animal control agent has obtained the consent of the person in possession of the property. - (5) Seize and impound any injured animal found at large in the city when the owner cannot be immediately located.
-Any animal found injured on public property shall be given appropriate veterinary medical treatment and the owner of any such animal shall be liable for all expenses related to such treatment and/or impoundment. - (6) Destroy, without notice to the owner, any animal that is at large, or that is being kept, owned or possessed in violation of this chapter, if such animal presents a danger of imminent physical injury to a person or domestic animal, and such animal cannot be subdued or impounded in a manner that does not subject the animal control agent or any other person to imminent physical injury. - (7) Destroy any animal pursuant to an order of the municipal court or any other court having jurisdiction. - (8) Maintain a registry of dangerous animals and establish procedures for the registration of dangerous animals; - (b) The animal control agent shall have the authority to dispose of any dead domestic animal found at large in the city.
+Any animal found injured on public property shall be given appropriate veterinary medical treatment and the owner of any such animal shall be liable for all expenses related to such treatment and/or impoundment. - (6) Destroy, without notice to the owner, any animal that is at large, or that is being kept, owned or possessed in violation of this chapter, if such animal presents a danger of imminent physical injurybodily harm to a person or domestic animal, and such animal cannot be subdued or impounded in a manner that does not subject the animal control agent or any other person to imminent physical injurybodily harm. - (7) Destroy any animal pursuant to an order of the municipal court or any other court having jurisdiction. - (8) Maintain a registry of dangerous animals and establish procedures for the registration of dangerous animals; - (b) The animal control agent shall have the authority to dispose of any dead domestic animal household pet or pet animal found at large in the city.
 If such dead animal has a rabies tag or other identifying tag attached, the animal control agent should make a reasonable effort to notify the owner.
 The owner shall be responsible for the cost of disposal.

-ARTICLE II.
-VIOLATIONS GENERALLY
+ARTICLE II. - VIOLATIONS GENERALLY

 Sec.
-4-2000.
-Mistreatment and neglect of animals generally.
+4-2000. - Mistreatment and neglect of animals generally.